brittonlaroche/MongoDB-Demos/util/mail/README.md

 ## Step 5.
 Clean the output and import into google sheets

 I open the .txt file in a text editor or code tool of my choice (I use brackets or vscode) I replace all the "(", ")", single quotes and tab spaces so they are removed and then save the file with a .csv extension.
 Then I open a google sheet and import the data.
-Once its imported we are ready to split the name into seperate fields use "=SPLIT(A1,",") to split the name field into two fields and you are ready to cust and paste into the excel file for the challenge.
+Once its imported we are ready to split the name into seperate fields use "=SPLIT(A1,",") to split the name field into two fields.
+Now its ready to cut and paste into the spread sheet for the challenge.